the path to peaceful living

 Therapy can benefit most people at some point in their lives.
 You don’t have to be crazy – you just have to be human.
 No matter how bright, talented, motivated or competent we are, life sometimes feels overwhelming.
 Therapy can help us deal with specific, time-limited issues or conflicts; get us through a period of intense crisis; teach us life-enhancing coping skills; reduce psychiatric symptoms (e.g., depression, anxiety, mood lability, burnout); improve our relationships; or allow us to work through longstanding emotional issues.
 With some dedication and a skilful, empathic therapist, incredible changes are possible!

 The West Island Neuropsychology and Counseling Centre comprises professionals from varied backgrounds offering individual and group therapy to both adults and children.
-Most experienced therapists take an eclectic approach to treatment, and in that vein, our team offers Cognitive Behaviour Therapy (CBT), Mindfulness Meditation, Couple and Family Therapy, Parent Counseling, Group Therapy, Vocational Counseling, Addictions Counseling, Art, Drama and Music Therapy, Neurotherapies and Hypnotherapy.
-We also have an experienced, licensed dietitian available for pediatric and adult consultations.
+Most experienced therapists take an eclectic approach to treatment, and in that vein, our team offers Cognitive Behaviour Therapy (CBT), Mindfulness Meditation, Couple and Family Therapy, Parent Counseling, Group Therapy, Vocational Counseling, Addictions Counseling, Art, Drama and Music Therapy, and Neurotherapies.
+We also have two experienced, licensed dietitians available for both pediatric and adult consultations.

 The therapeutic relationship is clearly professional, but it still is a relationship.
 Make sure you feel comfortable with your therapist; if not, find a new one!
 There are many different approaches, styles and personalities to choose from, so look for the right fit.
 Don’t be afraid to ask about credentials and experience, fees, how sessions work (e.g., duration, frequency, cancellation policy), and so on.
 And if your therapist says or does something upsetting, or if you’re not happy about the way things are going, don't be afraid to talk about it.
 These discussions may be difficult, but they often lead to important progress.